fex01/servicenow-notes/sn-discovery.md

 - **top-down discovery**: Service Mapping technique
   - find CIs that are part of services
 - 3rd-party data is often only delivering CI attributes, but are missing CI relations (inventory <> real CMDB)
+- On first discovery of a device, `discovery source` field is set to `ServiceNow`
+- CIs from other sources (e.g., Asset Management) will have `discovery source` updated to `ServiceNow` once discovered
 - phases
   - **Scanning** - Shazzam probe: detect open ports, identify applications based on standard ports
   - **Classification** - Classify probe: send specific probes based on Shazzam results - for example WMI for Windows machines